msolefonte/tww2-victory-conditions-overhaul/src/factions/norsca/README.md

 	* Defeat all of the Chaos Gods challengers
 	* Destroy factions:
 	    * Wintertooth
-	    * Empire
-	    * Bretonnia
+	* Control at least 3 world capitals
 	* Earn 20000 from raiding
-	* Own at least 7 of the following units:
+	* Own at least 12 of the following units:
 	    * Skinwolves, War Mamooths
 	* Own at least 60 units